Divi Tips 71

 }

-5 - Enlarge the size of the image (cloud) if necessary:
+5 - Enlarge image size (cloud) if needed:

 .et_bloom .et_bloom_form_header.split img {